-Visionary and transformative theological education, grounded in the love and justice of God, is more important than ever in developing leadership that builds thriving and effective church ministries.
-Episcopal Divinity School at Union Theological Seminary (EDS@Union) is a place that will develop and nurture such leaders, with a focus on theological education, spiritual formation and community transformation.
+Visionary and transformative faith leaders who are grounded in God’s love and justice are more important now than ever for ministry.
+Episcopal Divinity School at Union Theological Seminary (EDS at Union) will form such leaders with a focus on theological education, spiritual formation, and community transformation.
 Here, students will carry forth the EDS mission of dismantling racism and working for social justice.

 - 6 credits – Liturgy

 - 3 credits – Anglican church history